Careers for Veterans and Military Spouses

 We have some of the best policies and programs to support veterans and their families.
-That's why Aetna was recently named as one of the Top 100 Military Friendly® Employers for 2016.
-In addition, in 2015, veterans voted Aetna as the No. 1 most veteran-friendly company in the Veteran Recruiting Virtual Career Fairs.
+That's why Aetna, a CVS Health Company was recently named as one of the Top 100 Military Friendly® Employers for 2016.
+In addition, in 2015, veterans voted Aetna, a CVS Health Company as the No. 1 most veteran-friendly company in the Veteran Recruiting Virtual Career Fairs.

 You can also join AetVets, one of our 15 employee resource groups, where you can connect with other veterans, share your ideas, and promote awareness within our communities and our organization.

 You have the job skills we're looking for